❉ The enduring appeal of Nigel Kneale’s telefantasy masterpiece, which first aired 60 years ago this week

 ❉ Don Klees reviews the special edition DVD release of “the boldest science-fiction film of all time”.

 ❉ A bruised Brian Wilson may have stood down from the helm after Smile but he was still hugely gifted and capable.

 ❉ PS Publishing’s essay collection pays tribute to the Quatermass creator and ‘father of British TV drama’.

-❉ One year on from Robin Hardy’s death, we look back at his masterpiece – The Wicker Man – and its legacy.
+❉ We look back at Robin Hardy’s folk horror masterpiece – and its legacy.

 ❉ Now That’s What I Call Hauntology.

 ❉ Now we are in 2017, many of the predictions made in 1987 movie The Running Man look eerily prophetic, writes David Bishop…

 ❉ Benedict who?
 Take a voyage to Trip Out City with the late 1970s incarnation of Marvel’s Sorcerer Supreme.